Kitware/SlicerSALT/README.md

 Build
 -----

-Make sure that you can compile Slicer OR have the Prerequisites for Slicer.
-Instructions [here][Slicer Build Instructions].
+Make sure that you can compile Slicer OR have the Prerequisites for Slicer: [Slicer Build Instructions].

 ### Windows

-Tested Development environment: as specified [here][Windows Dev Environment].
+Tested Development environment: [Slicer Windows Dev Environment].

 1. Run CMake (cmake-gui) from the Windows Start Menu
     * Set the build directory `C:\slicerSALT-Debug` or `C:\slicerSALT-Release`